What is Heart Failure?

 The heart is one of the most important parts of your body.
 But what happens when it doesn’t work like it should?
 This video explores what heart failure is and some of the causes.

-Read through An Introduction to Pediatric Heart Failure and watch the animated video below to better understand heart failure.
+Read through our Heart Failure Success Patient and Family Education Handbook, check out An Introduction to Pediatric Heart Failure and watch the animated video below to better understand heart failure.

 ACTION_HF_Overview_20200626